Aegis940/plugin-teleo/docs/en_US/index.md

 sudo pip3 install requests lxml xlrd
 ```

+# Configuration

+## Plugin configuration

-The data is checked every hour between 4 a.m. and 10 p.m. and updated only if not available in Jeedom.
+> The data is checked every hour between 4 a.m. and 10 p.m. and updated only if not available in Jeedom.
 The start time can be set between 1 a.m. and 8 p.m.

 ## Equipment configuration